 As experts in cases of wrongful death, we work tirelessly to bring justice for families who have lost a loved one due to wrongful death during labor or after delivery.
 If your loved one was the victim of a wrongful death during delivery or during the postpartum period, you may be entitled to financial compensation from the healthcare provider responsible for your loss.

 For those seeking to understand what resources are available to you, we have provided this article to provide information about your rights and to share what others have experienced.
-To speak to a wrongful death attorney about your situation, call Oshman & Mirisola now at (800) 400-8182.
+To speak to a wrongful death attorney about your situation, call The Oshman Firm now at (800) 400-8182.

 Unexpected Death of Mother in Labor